joz104/LLM-Snake/README.md

 No debugging was done to any of the files, the exact output has been copied and pasted.

 To date only GPT4 was able to make a working game.
-This was prior to the May 12th update.